chongmarcus19/sierra-leone/README.md

 - Items will either aid your hunger points or they will allow you to traverse through the map at a higher rate
 - Enemies will vary in difficulty.
 You can either run or fight them.
 Choose wisely!
 - Watch your hunger points and health points!
 Your hunger will deterioirate every turn and your health will deteriorate after fighting enemies!
 - Most of all, do not let the Minotaur catch you!
-Always beware of it...

 Enjoy!